MPAS-Dev/compass/docs/users_guide/ocean/test_groups/global_ocean.rst

-The ``performance_test`` test case runs a short forward integration, then performs validation of prognostic variables (layer thickness, velocity, temperature and salinity) and, if applicable, variables related to fluxes below ice shelves and those associated with :ref:`global_ocean_bgc`.
+The ``performance_test`` test case runs a short forward integration, then performs validation of prognostic variables (layer thickness, velocity, temperature and salinity) and, if applicable, variables related to fluxes below ice shelves.
 The duration of the forward run depends on the mesh and the time integrator.

 Depending on the mesh, versions of the test may exist with both or either of the split-explict (base on `Higdon 2005 <https://doi.org/10.1016/j.jcp.2004.12.011>`_)